Coffee map

 Charleston Coffee Roasters Micro Lot Series Ethiopian Yirgacheffe Gedeb taste profile

 This special Micro Lot coffee from Ethiopia Yirgacheffe won’t disappoint with its bright, citrusy notes of lemongrass and grapefruit, with subtle hints of honey and black tea.
-And discover for yourself what coffee connoisseurs have always known about Ethiopia Yirgacheffe!
+And discover for yourself what coffee connoisseurs have always known about Ethiopian Yirgacheffe!

 Coffee Profile: Medium Roast